dkv204p/django-authentication-system-using-sqlite/README.md

 ## Additional Information

-- **Password Management**: Password reset and change functionalities will be added in future updates.
-Your contributions and suggestions for implementing these features are welcomed.
 - **Edits are Welcomed**: This project is open to edits and improvements.
 If you have any ideas or enhancements to propose, please feel free to contribute.